lorenkp/Readium/README.md

 Create log in page and user authentication.

 Basic feed of stories (seed data) viewable on homepage.
 Create Rails API to serve up story attributes to Backbone to be displayed in Backbone feed index view.
-Create Backbone post-form view making ability to compose story on home page, above feed of stories.
+Create Backbone post-form view, making ability to compose story on home page, above feed of stories.
 Implement "medium-editor" library to add text styling.
 Implement image upload capability.

 [Details][phase-one]